 1.2 SUMMARY OF GPY3 FINDINGS

 In GPY3 Navigant evaluated savings from the first year of the HER program covering the period from October 2013 to September 2014.
-Table 1-1 summarizes Navigant's finding from the GPY3 report.
+Error!
+Reference source not found. summarizes Navigant's finding from the GPY3 report.